 53 swarming.
 It takes this ideal breeding material out of the forest.

-54 The European Union’s earth observation programme, with its satellite twin constellation Sentinel-
+54 The European Union’s earth observation program, with its satellite twin constellation Sentinel-

 55 2A and Sentinel-2B, provides free earth imagery with a high revisit time, which have been inten-